mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 - **Mental Recovery:** You recover from all mental stress.
 - **Extra Action:** You can split your [[shift]]s between two different yet related actions, adding a +1 to each action.

 In addition, some powers have an _improved special effect_.
 An improved special effect works just like a special effect: you can use the effect when you succeed with style or spend a [[fate point]] while using your power.
 However, improved special effects are unique to their power and do bigger stuff than regular ones.
-The trade-off is that they’re more expensive: one stunt buys one improved special effect.
+The trade-off is that they're more expensive: one stunt buys one improved special effect.

 > Miles really likes the look of the Bullrush improved special effect for Flight.
 He picks Physical Recovery and Inflict Condition as his two free special effects, and purchases Bullrush.
 He converts one refresh into a stunt, allowing him to purchase Bullrush.
-Now he’s down to two refresh and thinks he should stop there.
+Now he's down to two refresh and thinks he should stop there.

 ## Drawbacks

 Every power has a short list of possible drawbacks.
 These highlight problems that the power may bring you—a limitation on the power or a nasty side effect.
-Drawbacks are aspects, like a power’s trouble, but do not replace your character’s trouble.
+Drawbacks are aspects, like a power's trouble, but do not replace your character's trouble.
 Choose one drawback or create one of your own.

 > Miles looks at the drawbacks associated with his powers.
-He’s tickled by the idea of a hero with giant, visible bird wings, so he picks [Very Noticeable] as his drawback for Flight.
+He's tickled by the idea of a hero with giant, visible bird wings, so he picks [Very Noticeable] as his drawback for Flight.
 He imagines that the wings crackle with lightning as he flies.

 ## Collateral Damage Effects

 Super-beings throw a lot of power around, power that often has unintended consequences.
 Sometimes city blocks get leveled; sometimes innocent bystanders get hurt.
 Your collateral damage effect is an extra benefit—something super-potent you can do with your power, often to great narrative effect.

 Each power lists a number of collateral damage effects.
-Choose one from a power you’ve chosen, or make one of your own.
+Choose one from a power you've chosen, or make one of your own.

-You can choose to use this effect at any time, but using it comes at a cost: you inflict a [[situation aspect]] on the area around you that represents the collateral damage you’ve caused.
+You can choose to use this effect at any time, but using it comes at a cost: you inflict a [[situation aspect]] on the area around you that represents the collateral damage you've caused.
 The GM gets to determine the exact nature of that aspect each time you use it.

 > Miles really wants the Megaton Punch effect so he can attack every target in a zone.
-However, because he’s also a super-speedster, he decides that instead of smashing the ground to make a shockwave, he uses his lighting-infused speed to zip around and shock everyone in the zone, tearing up the place with random flying sparks.
+However, because he's also a super-speedster, he decides that instead of smashing the ground to make a shockwave, he uses his lighting-infused speed to zip around and shock everyone in the zone, tearing up the place with random flying sparks.

 ### Other Collateral Damage Options

-Instead of picking the collateral damage effect for a power you’ve purchased, you can pick a power that you don’t have, and either use a collateral damage effect from its list, or create a collateral damage effect from the basic power itself.
-This can represent an aspect of your character’s power suite that they haven’t trained with, or an application of their power that’s a bit outside what it should be able to do, which is why it causes collateral damage.
-Building a collateral damage effect like this is especially useful for adding versatility to a character, granting someone with a lot of utility powers a strong attack, or giving a character who’s built for fighting a way to get out of trouble fast.
+Instead of picking the collateral damage effect for a power you've purchased, you can pick a power that you don't have, and either use a collateral damage effect from its list, or create a collateral damage effect from the basic power itself.
+This can represent an aspect of your character's power suite that they haven't trained with, or an application of their power that's a bit outside what it should be able to do, which is why it causes collateral damage.
+Building a collateral damage effect like this is especially useful for adding versatility to a character, granting someone with a lot of utility powers a strong attack, or giving a character who's built for fighting a way to get out of trouble fast.

 > Miles changes his mind about the Megaton Punch: he wants a power that makes him more mobile.
 Seeing Phasing on the list of power synergies for Super Speed, he decides to make that his collateral damage effect.
-It’s something his power lets him do, but it’s too outside of his comfort zone to do safely.
+It's something his power lets him do, but it's too outside of his comfort zone to do safely.
 He turns it into a new collateral damage effect: If he needs to, he can build up enough speed to phase right through virtually any amount of solid matter, but doing so leaves lasting damage in whatever structure he moved through.

 # Powers Catalog